prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 #### Path for Graduation

-From past experience with the graduation of the Alertmanager CRD, we believe that the cost of implementing and maintaining a conversion webhook is too much to bear and we would like to avoid it when possible.
+From past experience with the graduation of the `AlertmanagerConfig` CRD, we believe that the cost of implementing and maintaining a conversion webhook is too much to bear and we would like to avoid it when possible.
 Keeping this in mind, we recommend that we make all the breaking changes in `v1alpha` and once there is a consensus in the community about the "readiness"/"completeness" of the`v1alpha1`, we graduate the ScrapeConfig CRD to `v1beta1`.